gbarbalat/NO2/1km/README.md

 ALL_SCRIPTS_MPI.sh defines the arborescence of jobs on the computation grid (gricad).
 It's called MPI, but it has nothing to do with MPI ...

+preproc scripts preprocess raw data
+try_parallel_preproc finish the preprocessing and concatenates

+prepara_df_Model1 and 2 prepare dataframes before running Model 1 and 2

+FoldsID prepare folds  for Model2
+basis_lrn_pred4ens_ST_MPI prepares folds for Model3